September 09, 2021

 Curly-Coats are very friendly but can be a little reserved if they don’t know you.
 Once they realize you’re good for cookies, though, you’re a friend forever.
 They’re more laid back than a Labrador, only slightly more serious about life than a Flat-Coat, and are very smart; they like to think through situations and come up with creative solutions to problems.
 They are at their best when they’re part of a family.

 This retriever is gaining in popularity and you’re more likely to see one now than you were in the past.
 Compared to the other retrievers, the Nova Scotia Duck Tolling Retriever, or “Toller,” is a little guy.
 Males stand only 18 to 21 inches tall at the shoulder, and the females are even smaller.
 They have a double-layered, water-repellent coat that can be any shade of red, from golden red to dark copper, and they may have white markings on the feet, the tip of the tail, the face and the chest.
 Despite their small size, Tollers are able to handle ducks and even geese without difficulty.

 The Toller originated in Nova Scotia early in the 19th century to toll—or lure—and retrieve ducks.
 The dog runs and plays along the shoreline, with its feathered, fluffy tail waving in the air.
 The ducks get curious and come closer to see what’s going on, and in doing so end up within gun range.
 Then the Toller goes out and retrieves them.

-The Toller’s laid back personality and patience makes it a great family dog.
+The Toller’s laid-back personality and patience make them a great family dog.
 There are quite a few other sporting breeds useful for hunting birds.
 Above all: Spend some time researching and personally observing sporting breeds before you purchase a pup.
 It will take work to enjoy every minute afield with your dog, but it’s a grand hunting tradition.
 For a list of breed clubs in Florida, visit www.floridasportsman.com/hunting.
 FS

 First Published Florida Sportsman September 2013